Employer Wants Termination During Sick Leave

 Common situations

-Settlement agreement offered during illness
+Settlement agreement offered during sick leave

 "My employer has sent me a settlement agreement.
 There is pressure to sign quickly."